EnterpriseDB/tpa/RELNOTES.md

 - Deprecate cluster_network{,s} (which was used only to generate pg_hba.conf) while maintaining backwards compatibility
 - Allow instance settings to be exported as instance vars (2a6e060)
+- Allow instance_defaults to specify default_volumes for all instances
 - Include traceback information on module failure in various cases
 - Remove ansible-cluster and ansible-cluster-playbook in favour of ``tpaexec cmd`` and ``tpaexec playbook``